MichaelHBH/ClearRedDice/README.md

 Requires at least Ruby 2.3.3.
 Not tested on other versions.

 ### Installation
 Place 'crd.rb' in and easy to locate folder along with 'effLargeWordlist.txt'.
-The run crd from your command line.
+Then run crd from your command line.

 ```
 $ ruby crd.rb